Virgin America: Offices

 Virgin America leased 68000 sqft of space at Bay Park Plaza II (formerly known as the Forbes Building), a building at 555 Airport Boulevard in Burlingame, California, in the San Francisco Bay Area, owned, leased, and managed by EQ Office.
 Virgin America occupied suite 500 in the building, which was located across a lagoon from U.S. Highway 101 (Bayshore Freeway).
-Some of the space has since been repurposed as an Alaska Airlines office.
+Some of the space had since been repurposed as an Alaska Airlines office.

 Destinations

-As of April 2018, Virgin America flew to a total of 30 destinations, consisting of 27 domestic destinations and three destinations in Mexico.
+As of April 2018, Virgin America flew to a total of 31 destinations, consisting of 28 domestic destinations and three in Mexico.
+In addition, the airline served five destinations that were terminated prior to the merger, consisting of four domestic destinations and one in Canada.
 Its primary hub was located at San Francisco International Airport, with its secondary hub at Los Angeles International Airport.
 Virgin America also maintained a focus city at Dallas Love Field, and operated a route between Las Vegas and New York JFK.

 Codeshare agreements

-The airline had codeshare agreements with the following airlines at the time of its merger:
+The airline had codeshare agreements with the following airlines at the time of its acquisition: